rael346/cs4973-research-proj/README.md

 - [ ] Download data to local (Duy)
 - [ ] Load images to vision encoder (Rishan)
 - [ ] Load feedbacks to text encoder (Rishan)
-- [ ] Create a Feed-forward Neural Network to combine the vectors